 The National Loaf also had quite a high amount of salt in it, to make it keep longer.

 85% extraction rate flour is used today in France to make the famous, and expensive, Pain Poilâne.
 Be that as it may, the British government had to churn out a good deal of propaganda to get people to accept the National Loaf.
-People loathed it; they called it "Hitler's Secret Weapon."
-The bread looked grey and unappealing, and it was coarse, with a texture like sawdust, and dry (and stale by the time they were allowed to buy it, 1 day after baking), and had a very tough crust to boot.
+People loathed it; they called it “Hitler’s Secret Weapon.”
+The bread, some said, looked grey and unappealing, and they felt it was coarse, with a texture like sawdust, and dry (and stale by the time they were allowed to buy it, 1 day after baking), and had a very tough crust to boot.

 Countering this were rumours that the bread had certain aphrodisiac qualities.
 Some sources feel that the rumours were deliberately put out by Lord Woolton, head of the Ministry of Food.
 The “basis” of the rumours were that the loaves were rich in wheat germ, which is rich is Vitamin E, and that Vitamin E increases fertility.